microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/outputWindow/outputWindow.md

 ---
-title: Output Window Reference
+title: Output window Reference
 description: A reference for output window extensibility
 date: 2022-08-01
 ---

 # Output window overview

 The Output window in the Visual Studio IDE is a [Tool Window](./../toolWindow/toolWindow.md) that can be used to deliver status, diagnostics/logging, or any other informational text to the user.
-Unlike [User Prompts](./../userPrompts/userPrompts.md), which might display a message box, the messages written to the Output Window are only displayed if the user has the Output pane visible in the IDE (Output in the View menu) and your Channel selected in the "Show output from:" dropdown menu.
+Unlike [User Prompts](./../userPrompts/userPrompts.md), which might display a message box, the messages written to the Output window are only displayed if the user has the Output pane visible in the IDE (Output in the View menu) and your Channel selected in the "Show output from:" dropdown menu.

 ## Get Started